dzherlitsyn/Getting-and-Cleaning-Data/CodeBook.md

 4. A "dplyr" library loaded for working with data frame.
 From the data frame "data" extracted columns titled "mean.." and "std..".
 It loaded to the "mydata" data frame.
 5. A "reshape2" library loaded for data conversion.
 A "melt_data" data frame with data grouped according to subject and activites (melt() finction is used) is formed.
 6. An "out_data" data frame is formed (function dcast() is used).
 The "out_data" includes grouped by subject and activites data set.
-7. The "out_data" is written to an "out_data.txt" file
+7. The "out_data" is written to an "out_data.txt" file (The "out_data.txt" file is situated in "directory" folder)

 ## Variables: